niplav/site/about.md

 * capitalization of headings
 * proselint
 * fixing 404'ed links
-* twitter links are nitter.hu links
+* twitter links are nitter.net links
 * books are linked to goodreads page (instead of, say Amazon or Wikipedia) -->